lidangzzz/TheHedgehog/README.md

-# hedgehog
+# TheHedgehog
-**hedgehog** is a TypeScript library for matrix computation, linear algebra and machine learning.
+**TheHedgehog** is a TypeScript library for matrix computation, linear algebra and machine learning.
 It contains some great features such as:

 * GPU Acceleration on some of algorithms with GPU.js by WebGL;